Dejan Bulatović: Vice-President of the Party of Freedom and Justice

-In early 2019, Bulatović led the ZEP-Zeleni into an alliance with Dragan Đilas's political movement; Bulatović permitted his party to be reorganized as the Party of Freedom and Justice (SSP) under Đilas's leadership, which allowed the latter to forgo the process of registering a new party.
+In early 2019, Bulatović led the ZEP-Zeleni into an alliance with Dragan Đilas's political movement; Bulatović permitted his party to be reorganised as the Party of Freedom and Justice (SSP) under Đilas's leadership, which allowed the latter to forgo the process of registering a new party.
 Bulatović was chosen as a vice-president of the new party.

 The SSP contested the 2022 Serbian parliamentary election as part of the United Serbia (Ujedinjena Srbija, US) coalition, and Bulatović held the eleventh position on the coalition's electoral list.
 Bulatović was sworn in as MP on 1 August 2022.

+Alliance of Social Democrats and cooperation with SNS

-He left the party in December 2022, shortly after which he claimed that Marinika Tepić allegedly lobbied for the Serbian Progressive Party (SNS).
+He left SSP in December 2022, shortly after which he claimed that Marinika Tepić allegedly lobbied for the Serbian Progressive Party (SNS).
 However, Bulatović then met with SNS ministers such as Aleksandar Martinović and Irena Vujović.
 He agreed to cooperate with Vujović and her ministry of environmental protection.
 On 28 January 2023, he formed the Alliance of Social Democrats.
+Bulatović then became supportive of Aleksandar Vučić and the incumbent government and a critic of the opposition.
+He was a candidate of the SNS-led Serbia Must Not Stop coalition in the 2023 Serbian parliamentary election.
+He was successfully re-elected.

+In November 2024, SSP accused Bulatović of coordinating SSP MP's who are leaving its parliamentary group.